 - To be a prepared Bobcat, check the menu before dining.

-- Wear your face covering when entering Commons or the Gray Cage.
-Face coverings must be worn at all times when inside Commons or Gray Cage.
+- Wear your face covering when entering Commons.
+Face coverings must be worn at all times when inside Commons.

-- Please sanitize your hands when entering or leaving the Commons or Gray Cage building.
+- Please sanitize your hands when entering or leaving the Commons building.
 For easy access, hand sanitizers have been installed throughout our dining facilities.

 - Maintain physical distance whenever possible and follow floor decals when queuing.